How to open a company in Dubai step by step

+LorcaBase is the legal and tax firm based in Dubai, specialized in opening companies for Spanish-speaking and international entrepreneurs in the Emirates, in English and Spanish.
 Free Zone, Mainland, Offshore or Holding.
-We assess your project, define the optimal structure, and handle license, corporate bank account and accounting setup in a single coordinated workflow.
-Operational in 3–14 days.
+We assess your project, define the optimal structure, and handle license, corporate bank account and tax registrations.
+Operational in 2 to 21 days.

 5.0Verified Google reviews